Ctri-The-Third/SpaceTraders_dispatcher/blog/week6.md

 ## Goals

-* Record 429 counts in the DB, consider queue based throttling
+* ✅Record 429 counts in the DB, consider queue based throttling
 * ✅ Record whether we've got a detailed view of the waypoint in the DB - add in the DB "find waypoint by" methods
 * ✅ Alter the remote scan behaviour to do a first ping of markets and shipyards to find out what's available there.
 * Record extractions in DB (will require a refactor of the pg_logging client?)